 - Take the time to clean up and make your trade presentable, first impressions are everything.
 Visit my section on how to get the most money for your trade-in for great tips and tricks to make your trade-in vehicle stand tall..

 - If you have an old junk car taking up space on your property or any car for that matter.
 Look into online companies that will buy your car outright, such as Peddle.
 They won't just pick up your car; they'll pay you to come get it!

-Now that you know how to recognize and avoid the "Trade-in Value Car Dealer Scam," read about more common dealer scams here.
+Now that you know how to recognize and avoid the "Trade-in Value Car Dealer Scam," familiarize yourself with more common dealer scams.

 This is good stuff, Please Share It!